Battle of the Unstrut River (531)

-The Battle of the Unstrut River is said to have been fought in 531 CE near the river Unstrut when the king of Francia, Theuderic I decisively defeated the Thuringii army led by their king Hermanfrid.
+The Battle of the Unstrut River is said to have been fought in 531 CE near the river Unstrut when the king of Francia, Theuderic I decisively defeated the Thuringian army led by their king Hermanfrid.
 Thuringia was subjugated in 530 CE, soon after the battle.
+The battle was so decisive that it is said that the Franks were able cross the river by walking over the corpses of their foes.
+After the battle, Chlothar took Radegund as a wife as part of his war booty.